flavor-finance/custom-prize-strategy/README.md

 3. Once the pod contract is deployed, get the deployed pod contract address by opening `build/contracts/Pod.json` and finding the `address` property under the correct network in the `networks` object.
 Save it as `podAddress`

 4. Return to Flavor Strategy repository and run console.
-Derive link to FlavoerStrategy contract:
+Derive link to FlavorStrategy contract:

 ```
 const flavorProxyFactoryInst = await FlavorProxyFactory.deployed(); //Create link to Flavor Proxy Factory